Content

 “E-Bike ready 25” and “E-Bike ready 50”

 There is no uniform designation for e-bike tires, so manufacturers have come up with their own.
-At the bicycle tire veteran Schwalbe tires recommended for regular e-bikes are called “E-Bike ready 25”, and those with the necessary approval for S-Pedelecs are labeled “E-Bike ready 50”.
-Premium manufacturer Pirelli offers tires for E-MTBs, called somewhat unoriginally Scorpion (like all MTB tires from the manufacturer) but with the addition E-MTB.
-At Maxxis there are tires for S-Pedelecs named e50, and at Continental you will find an “e” in the name of the tire and a symbol with a plug with 25 or 50.
+At the bicycle tire pioneer Schwalbe, tires recommended for regular e-bikes are called “E-Bike ready 25”, and the tires approved for S-Pedelecs are labeled “E-Bike ready 50”.
+Premium manufacturer Pirelli offers tires for E-MTBs, named not very originally Scorpion (like all MTB tires of the manufacturer) but with the addition E-MTB.
+At Maxxis, there are tires for S-Pedelecs called e50, and at Continental you will find an “e” in the name of the tire and a symbol with a plug with 25 or 50.

 Advantages